Nevada Estate Plan Questions to Consider

 What are the benefits of a trust vs. a will?

-When you are selling your home, it’s a perfect time to think about your Estate Plan and ask yourself do I have a will or trust and which is preferred.
+When you are selling your home, it’s a perfect time to think about your Nevada estate plan and ask yourself do I have a will or trust and which is preferred.
 The principal use of revocable trusts today is to avoid the probate process by having property transferred at death pursuant to the terms of the trust rather than by a will.
 The probate process often is sought to be avoided because of the costs and procedures associated with that process.
 While a trust may initially cost more than the preparation of a will, upon your passing, there can be significant savings by avoiding probate.

 Are there adverse consequences to adding my adult child to the deed of my home?